 These estimations would then be used to create a schedule and calculate a cost; if these do not align with the stakeholders’ expectations, resource allocation and project constraints are modified.

-Regarding horizontal scalability, effort across multiple project streams or teams is still required.
+Efforts across multiple project streams or teams are still required regarding horizontal scalability.
 It is typically done via workshops, project meetings, steering committees, etc.

 - The fewer alternatives you would have, and

 - The farther back you might need to go to fix a problem

 Two critical enhancements were applied to remedy these problems.

 While these measures improved the software quality produced by catching problems as early as possible, they did not have much impact on the cost of change of a bug if it managed to proceed undetected.
 The problem was only half resolved.

 Waterfall adopted a holistic approach to the solution architecture and software design of software products.